 No one should doubt that we are making progress.
-The GNP for the second quarter of 1983 shows growth at a 9.2 percent rate.
-The index of leading economic indicators has jumped 12 months in a row.
+The GNP for the second quarter of 1983 shows growth at a 9.2 percent rate: The greatest quarterly expansion since 1975.
+The index of leading economic indicators has jumped 11 months in a row.
 Industrial output rose 2.1 percent in April; the highest monthly rise in 8 years, 1.2 percent in May, 1.0 percent in June, and 1.8 percent in July.
 Economists agree we are in a broad based recovery.

 1. Inflation was cut to 3.9 percent in 1982, from 12.4 percent in 1980.
 This is the lowest inflation rate since 1972.
 Consumer prices rose just 2.4 percent in the 12-month period ending July 1983, the lowest since 1966.
 Inflation in 1983 so far is running at annual rate of 3.2 percent.
 Even with an upward "blip" in producer prices, the inflation picture remains very good.
+Labor productivity rose 5.7 percent in the second quarter, contributing to further progress on inflation.